Learn how you can give the best to those who need it most.

 First, prospective tutors fill out an online application that includes work and education history and a short essay question.

-Applicants who are selected for a final interview will complete a brief mock assessment and mock intervention.
-Materials will be sent ahead of time and also outlined during the Phone Call.
+Applicants who are selected for a final interview will answer a series of detailed questions and will complete a brief mock assessment and mock intervention.
+Materials for the Final Interview will be sent ahead of time and also outlined during the Introductory Phone Interview.

 Frequently Asked Questions